sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 bril2json(bril2txt(program)) == program
 ```

-For this test, we don't particuarly care if the programs we generate are _meaningful_, as long as they are of the correct syntatic for.
+For this test, we don't particularly care if the programs we generate are _meaningful_, as long as they are of the correct syntactic form.
-We can also generate the simplier, JSON syntactic form.
+We can also generate the simpler, JSON syntactic form.
 In Hypothesis, this is accomplished via _strategies_ that tell the framework how to compose test data.
 We start with the small forms, and build up to a whole program.
 For example, we can generate simple names with the following, which says that names are 1-3 lowercase Latin characters: